At the Immigrant's Table

 English summer days

-Pear shortcake always makes me think of rainy English summer days.
+Pear shortcake and gluten free pear quiche always makes me think of rainy English summer days.

 Days when the rain patters outside the window in quick, small drops.
 The oppressive summer heat abates and temperatures drop, but it still stays warm and humid.